ShubhamJagtap2000/Metasploit-Tutorial/README.md

 - Metasploit is the most widely used exploitation framework.
 Learn how to use it and unlock its full potential.

-- The Metasploit framework is a set of open-source tools used for network enumeration, identifying vulnerabilities, developing payloads and executing exploit code against remote target machines.
+- The Metasploit framework is a set of open-source tools for network enumeration, identifying vulnerabilities, developing payloads, and executing exploit code against remote target machines.

 - Get hands-on with the various tool and features Metasploit provides, from exploit development to post-exploitation techniques, this repo covers it all.

+- A humble request to all the stargazers, visitors, and topic seekers to start a discussion, raise an issue, and suggest improvements by raising a pull request.

 # Table Of Content